 LOWER SCHOOL Year 3 (7 - 8 year olds)

 Year 4 (8 - 9 year olds)

 UPPER SCHOOL Year 5 (9 - 10 year olds)

 Year 6 (10 - 11 year olds)

-Most year groups consists of four classes, with Year 6 organised into five classes.
-Classes are of mixed ability with both class and group teaching taking place.
+All year groups consist of four classes where each class is of mixed ability with both class and group teaching taking place.
 Small group teaching is sometimes offered to pupils who require extra support or who have an Education & Health Care Plan for Special Educational Needs & Disabilities and those who have a particular subject strength.
 The provision varies according to the resources of the school.
 Provision is made to meet the needs of these children according to the school Special Needs Policy and in line with the Code of Practice.
-Please see later in the brochure.
+Please see later in the handbook.